raygan/mam-audiofinder/README.md

 ## Storage configuration examples

 The app only cares about the in‑container paths `DL_DIR` (qBittorrent downloads) and `LIB_DIR` (Audiobookshelf library).
 How you mount host paths into the container is up to you.
+For example:

 ### 1. Single media root (hardlink‑friendly)